 Trekking Poles – Separating the Best from the Rest

-Sure, you can bring any pair of poles during your net trek, but how useful or convenient they will be if they’re too bulky, heavy, or awkward to use, or worst of all, break in the middle of your trip?
+Sure, you can take any pair of poles hiking, but how useful or convenient will they be if they’re too bulky, heavy, or awkward to use, or worst of all, break in the middle of your trip?

 Picture this, you’re treading on a steep slope and you need your trekking poles to get up there.